laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 This is still quite a big number, but at least I can write the value down here, which is already way better than the subgame count without this trick.
 It's still big enough that I'm not even going to try to any of it by hand.
-I'm just writing a small program to solve all the subgames that you can see [here](https://github.com/laganojunior/lalaheadpats_code/blob/master/josie_mixup/generate_game_results.py).
+I'm just writing a small program to solve all the subgames which you can see [here](https://github.com/laganojunior/lalaheadpats_code/blob/master/josie_mixup/generate_game_results.py).

 ## Some results